Redna/x509-auth-with-nginx-auth-request/README.md

         └── unknown_client.key

-The fastest and easiest way to setup the structure illustrated above is to run **Option 1** in a docker container. **Option 2** is still fast, but only works on linux - However, if you like, you can follow along **Option 3** to create all certificates one by one.
+The fastest and easiest way to setup the structure illustrated above is to jump directly to **Run the scenario**.
+The "legacy" **Option 1** can still be used on linux or if you like, you can follow along **Option 2** to create all certificates one by one.

 ### Option 1: Run the setup script to get the certificates ready for you
 ```